The Ryan Foundation

 The Ryan Foundation does not have a public application process.
 Grants are awarded at the discretion of the board of trustees based on the foundation's charitable mission and the priorities established by founders Dr. Wayne and Eileen Ryan.

-According to the Grantmakers.io profile, organizations wishing to be considered should contact the foundation directly with "general background information, the amount requested, and proposed budget," though there is no guarantee of consideration without a pre-existing relationship or invitation.
+According to the Grantmakers.io profile, organisations wishing to be considered should contact the foundation directly with "general background information, the amount requested, and proposed budget," though there is no guarantee of consideration without a pre-existing relationship or invitation.

 Getting on Their Radar

-Board member relationships: Given the foundation's small board and staff-driven operations, relationships with board members or previous demonstration of alignment with the founders' values appear to be critical factors in grant consideration.
+Board member relationships: Given the foundation's board and staff-driven operations, relationships with board members or previous demonstration of alignment with the founders' values appear to be critical factors in grant consideration.

 Decision Timeline